 - the Camping and Caravanning Club has published advice on the dangers of carbon monoxide poisoning and, however temporary it might be, your role as a landlord also requires you to conduct an annual gas safety inspection carried out by a Gas Safe registered engineer.

-In summary, whether you own a static caravan or a touring caravan, securing good value for money and saving money on your insurance premiums, therefore, might be a combination of drawing on the expertise and experience of an established broker such as ourselves here at Cover4Caravans as well as using the tips suggested above.
+In summary, whether you own a static caravan or a touring caravan, securing good value for money insurance as well as saving money on your insurance premiums, therefore, might be a combination of drawing on the expertise and experience of an established broker regulated by the Financial Conduct Authority (FCA) such as ourselves here at Cover4Caravans as well as using the tips suggested above.

-Finally, remember that if you have questions or concerns over your caravan insurance, or would rather get a quote from a person rather than getting an online caravan insurance quote, then please do contact us.
+Finally, remember that if you have questions or concerns over your caravan insurance; you need a reminder of your policy features, benefits or excess; or, you would rather get a quote from a person rather than getting an online caravan insurance quote, then please do please ‘phone us on 01702 606301.
 We’d love to hear from you and would be delighted to help.